meshcloud/unipipe-service-broker/README.md

 # Generic OSB API

-This project implements the OSB API and just stores and reads information about instances and bindings via a Git Repo.
+This project implements the OSB API and just stores and reads information about instances and bindings via a git repository.
-The services will be created in a later step via a CI/CD pipeline.
-This decoupling allows reusing this Generic OSB API for all service brokers that naturally spin up their services in a CI/CD pipeline.
-The actual provisioning, etc. will be done via the CI/CD pipeline, using tools that are made for service provisioning/deployment.
+The actual service instances will then be deployed by a CI/CD pipeline.

+This decoupling allows reusing this Generic OSB API for any kind of service that you can automatically provision from git using CI/CD.
+For example you can take a look at our our [Example OSB CI Concourse Pipeline](https://github.com/Meshcloud/example-osb-ci], which uses Terraform + Ansible to bring up new service instances.

 ## How to use it
 You can download the [jar](https://swift.os.eu-de-darz.msh.host/swift/v1/publish/generic-osb-api-0.9.0.jar) and run the